 So here is my classic saltimbocca chicken for you: this is a traditional Italian recipe that consists of prosciutto wrapped fillets in a light white wine sauce!
-The perfect meal to go with al dente spaghetti.
+And it tastes even better with al dente spaghetti.

-I was browsing the internet for a good Italian veal saltimbocca.
+So I was looking online for a good Italian veal saltimbocca recipe.

 Saltimbocca is traditionally prepared with veal.
 But veal fillets are not always available here.
 So I needed an alternative for that.